ashawkey/fantasia3d.unofficial/README.md

 torchrun --nproc_per_node 4 train.py --config configs/strawberry.json
 ```

-For single GPU (V100), it takes about 5 hours to train a single model (5000 iters at batch size of 8).
+For single GPU (V100), it takes about 4 hours to train a single model (5000 iters at batch size of 8).

 The validation/checkpoints/final mesh will be stored to `./out/<out_dir>`

 ### Implementation Notes

-* Directional text prompt is not implemented yet (i.e., appending front/back view).
 * the major logic of SDS is hard coded in `geometry/dmtet.py`.
 * It seems important to apply antialiasing on the normal and visibility mask (`render/render.py`) so the gradient can be propagated to DMTet.